RESOURCE LIBRARY

 - Pinnacle Club

 The Pinnacle Club is a prestigious group of candidates who take part in selling Ad and Promotion pages in the Miss Texas Competition Magazine.
 These candidates will be recognized on stage for their Marketing efforts and will receive awards, prizes, and cash scholarships.
-See details here
+Details on Candidate Portal

 Emulating the experience!